 We've seen the memes and cartoons - following someone hauling a load of lumber down the highway, captioned, "I passed a millionaire today."
 Or the couple sitting at a table in the lumber yard, captioned "She wanted me to take her someplace expensive."

-The primary reason why lumber prices have tripled over the past 12 months -- going from roughly $350 per thousand board feet to nearly $1,200, according to Random Lengths – is due to insufficient production.
+The primary reason why lumber prices have tripled over the past two years -- going from roughly $350 per thousand board feet to nearly $1,200 in 2021, according to Random Lengths – is due to insufficient production.
 Back in 2005-2006, the housing industry was booming.
 Sawmills were cranking out lumber at a pretty good rate.
 Following the housing bust, sawmills cut production.
-As of March, capacity was still 11% below the 2006 peak.In addition, many mills reduced production last spring due to stay-at-home orders and social distancing measures enacted by state and local governments at the onset of the coronavirus pandemic.
+As of March 2021, capacity was still 11% below the 2006 peak.In addition, many mills reduced production in 2020 due to stay-at-home orders and social distancing measures enacted by state and local governments at the onset of the coronavirus pandemic.

 To make matters worse, housing demand is up roughly 50% over pre-pandemic averages.
 This need continues to grow while the number of available pre-existing homes has plunged, increasing the demand for new construction.